-- Specify parameters for a self-signed certificate that Veeam PN will use to secure communication in the VPN: company details, certificate lifetime (validity) and certificate key length (dhBits) and click Next.
+- Specify parameters for a self-signed certificate that Veeam PN will use to secure communication in the VPN: the certificate key length and click Next.

 - After the certificate is generated, click OK, then click Next to proceed to network hub configuration.

 - In the Network hub public IP or DNS name field, specify an IP address or full DNS name for the network hub.
 The IP address or DNS name must be public and accessible from remote user machines.

 - Select the Enable point-to-site VPN check box.
 In the Protocol and Port fields, leave default settings.